Alan Turing Father of Modern Computing

 However, due to his enormous passion for scientific subjects, he became disliked by the teachers at St. Michael, his first school, who had always placed more emphasis on classical studies.

-During the first years, he therefore had enormous difficulties and barely obtained his diploma.
+During his early years at St. Michael, he faced significant difficulties and barely obtained his diploma.
 Not very fond of Latin and religion, he preferred readings regarding the theory of relativity, astronomical calculations, chemistry, or the game of chess.

 In 1931 he was admitted to King's College, Cambridge University, where he was a student of Ludwig Wittgenstein and where he deepened his studies on quantum mechanics, logic, and probability theory (he independently proved the central limit theorem, already proved in 1922 by the mathematician Lindeberg).